President & CEO

 Prior to joining the green and gold, Rhodes led the turnaround of CCM Hockey and Molson Export beer - two highly recognized brands that have transcended the test of time.
 During his time with Reebok-CCM Hockey, he oversaw global operations and was the leader in transitioning the company from manufacturing to a consumer-driven organization.
 In 2005, he led the worldwide launch of Reebok Hockey and made it a recognized global leader.
 Rhodes was also on the negotiating team that formed the exclusive long-term alliance between the National Hockey League and Reebok-CCM Hockey.

 An active community member, Rhodes served on the board of directors for OneGoal Hockey and Literacy Partners.
 In 2012, he secured a donation of over 500 pairs of shoes to WIN House, the largest donation ever received by the women's shelter.
 He was subsequently named a CEASE Man of Honour for his efforts.
 Rhodes is also an alternate on the CFL Board of Governors.
+He is co-chair of "Northern Kickoff," the most northern game ever played in the history of the CFL (June 13, 2015 in Fort McMurray).

 A native of Schefferville, Que., Rhodes was raised in Montreal where he graduated from Concordia University (currently the John Molson School of Business) with a bachelor of commerce and a major in marketing, earned with distinction.
 He is fluent in English and French and his personal interests revolve around sports, business, his love of dogs and travel.